Noah2610/pong-cli/README.md

 ```

 ## Configuration
-Configurations are read from a `ron` file at one of the following locations (in order):
+Settings are read from a `.ron` file at one of the following locations (checked in order):
 - `./settings.ron`
 - `./pong-cli.ron`
 - `$HOME/.pong-cli.ron`